J. J. Jeffrey

+Life and career

-Jeffrey's broadcasting career began in Maine with the help of such broadcasters as Frank Fixaris in the 1950s.
-By the mid-1960s he was a personality (under the name "Melvin X. Melvin") on Boston's Top 40 rocker, WMEX.
-After a stint as operations manager (and on-air personality) at WNVY in Pensacola, Florida, he returned to Boston in March 1967 as the afternoon-drive personality for WRKO, which — as NOW Radio and, later, The Big 68 — dominated New England's teen market in the late 1960s.
+Jeffrey's broadcasting career began in the late 1950s Maine with the help of such broadcasters as Frank Fixaris.
+Jeffrey moved to Boston in March 1967 as the afternoon-drive personality for WRKO, which — as NOW Radio and, later, The Big 68 — dominated New England's teen market in the late 1960s.

 Jeffrey hosted WRKO's weekly "Now 30" (later called "Big 30") countdowns on Thursdays and was famous for his high-energy style and catch-phrases such as, "This is J.J.
 Jeffrey, whippin' my great, Greek-god-like body into a frenzy for ya."
-He left Boston on October 31, 1969, and became the afternoon drive DJ for the leading Top 40 stations in two larger markets: WFIL—Philadelphia, then WLS—Chicago.
+He left Boston on October 31, 1969, and became the afternoon drive DJ for Top 40 station WFIL in Philadelphia.
+In June 1971, he moved to late nights at WLS in Chicago, and then to mid-days.

 In 1975, Jeffrey and his business partner, Bob Fuller, also a former Maine disc jockey, purchased their first radio station, WBLM, an FM album rock outlet based in Lewiston, Maine.
 They purchased other stations, including northern New England's highly popular country music FM station, WOKQ.
-Fuller-Jeffrey Broadcasting was sold to Citadel Broadcasting.
+In 1999, Fuller-Jeffrey Broadcasting was sold to Citadel Broadcasting for $63 million.

-After the sale of Fuller-Jeffrey Broadcasting, Jeffrey continued in broadcasting as the owner of Atlantic Coast Radio, which owns and operates three radio stations in the Portland market:
+After the sale of Fuller-Jeffrey Broadcasting, Jeffrey and Fuller formed Atlantic Coast Radio, which owns and operates three radio stations in the Portland market: